bufbuild-ru/docs/docs/bufstream/kafka-compatibility/configure-clients/index.md

 +++

 To see how we configured our clients in Benchmark runs, check out the [benchmarks and cost documentation](../../cost/).
-For more information on configuring Bufstream, consult the configuration docs for [AWS](../../deployment/aws/configure/) and [GCP](../../deployment/gcp/configure/).
+For more information on configuring Bufstream, consult [Tuning and performance](../../deployment/tuning-performance/).